The changing role of women in American society

 - Black women could not benefit from the changing lifestyle due to discrimination and poverty.

-- Many women in the Bible Belt did not take part because they disapproved of the immorality.
+- Many women in the Bible Belt disapproved - it was considered unchristian.

 Important influences on the changing role of women in society